How Many Countries Play Tennis?

 How many people in the UK play tennis?

-Just over 3 million tennis players, or around 12% of the tennis players in Europe, residing in Great Britain, according to Tennis Europe’s 2018 European Tennis Report.
+There are over 3 million tennis players or around 12% of the tennis players in Europe.
 Specifically, 3 million individuals play tennis at least four times each year.
 According to the 2017 LTA Annual Review, 5.4 million individuals in the UK play tennis at least once each year.

 How many tennis players compete professionally throughout the world?